A Survey on Time-Series Pre-Trained Models: Experimental Results and Analysis

-As shown in Table~\ref{tab:cls_ptms}, the classification performance of TS2Vec is the best on the 128 UCR datasets.
-Also, the P-value is calculated for the classification results between TS2Vec and other methods.
-The above results show that consistency-based TS2Vec can effectively learn robust representations beneficial for the time-series classification task.
-However, on the 30 UEA datasets, the model using FCN for direct classification is the best in terms of classification performance and training time, while TS2Vec is inferior in terms of average accuracy and rank.
-Further, in terms of the P-value for significance tests, TS2Vec is insignificant compared to TS-TCC and TST (P-value greater than 0.05).
-The UEA archive is the benchmark for multivariate time series classification, while TS2Vec does not have a suitable pre-training strategy designed specifically for time series variables.
-In addition, the TST model based on the vanilla Transformer has poorer classification results than Supervised (FCN) on both UCR and UEA archives, indicating that the vanilla Transformer architecture is still a challenge for pre-training in the time series classification task.
+As shown in Table~\ref{tab:cls_ptms}, the classification performance of TS2Vec {}{and GPT4TS achieve the best and second-best on the 128 UCR datasets.
+Also, the P-value is calculated to compare the classification results between GPT4TS and other methods.
+In terms of the P-value for significance tests, TS2Vec is insignificant compared to GPT4TS (P-value greater than 0.05).
+However, GPT4TS requires more training time for fine-tuning LLMs compared to TS2Vec.} The above results show that {}{both consistency-based TS2Vec and LLM-based GPT4TS} can effectively learn robust representations beneficial for the time-series classification task on the UCR time series classification archive.
+On the 30 UEA datasets{}{, GPT4TS achieves the best performance.
+The model using FCN} for direct classification is the second-best, while TS2Vec is inferior in terms of average accuracy and rank. {}{Also, PatchTST outperforms TS2Vec, highlighting the effectiveness of the patch strategy combined with a vanilla Transformer for multivariate time series classification.
+Additionally, GPT4TS shows faster training times on the UEA datasets compared to most other methods, such as PatchTST, due to its ability to converge quickly with fewer training epochs.
+In contrast, TimesNet requires significantly more training time on both the UCR and UEA datasets.
+In summary, consistency-based strategies, patch-based strategies, and LLM-based fine-tuning demonstrate significant potential for pre-training in time series classification tasks.}